 The Voyage of The Aegre: Notes on Chapter 18 – Disaster

-In Chapter 18 of The Voyage of The Aegre, I write about the capsize 150 miles southwest of Tahiti and our initial recovery.
-In the following Notes: Why sailing boats sometimes capsize and what happens next; Why The Aegre turned completely over and then remained upside down: More about how we worked out our approximate latitude and longitude after losing our sextant.
+Chapter 18 of the book tells of how The Aegre was overwhelmed and capsized during a storm 150 miles WSW of Tahiti.
+In the following Notes, I discuss Why sailing boats sometimes capsize and what happens next, Why The Aegre turned completely over and then remained upside down, And how we worked out our approximate latitude and longitude after losing our sextant.

-The capsize of The Aegre by John Quirk
+The capsize of The Aegre de[icted by John Quirk

-The capsize of The Aegre by John Quirk
+The capsize of The Aegre depicted by John Quirk

 What happens when a sailing boat capsizes?